kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 - Next option is to use distributed cache cluster.
 For example, Redis.
 Or we can implement custom distributed cache solution.
 - The pros for this approach is that distributed cache cluster is relatively small and our service cluster can scale out independently.
 - This cluster can be shared among many different service teams in the organization.
 Or each team can setup their own small cluster.
-4. 3-rd party component
+4. Coordination Service
 - A coordination service that helps to choose a leader.
 Choosing a leader helps to decrease number of messages broadcasted within the cluster.
 Leader asks everyone to send it all the information.
 And then it calculates and sends back the final result.
-E.g: Cordination Service choose Host C and let C be responsible for A, B & D
-- So, each host only needs to talk to a leader or a set of leaders, where each leader is responsible for its own range of keys.
-Consensus algorithms such as Paxos and Raft can be used to implement Coordination Service.
+E.g: Cordination Service choose Host C and let C be responsible for A, B & D, So, each host only needs to talk to a leader or a set of leaders, where each leader is responsible for its own range of keys.
-Great option,
-but the main drawback is that we need to setup and maintain Coordination Service.
+- but the main drawback is that we need to setup and maintain Coordination Service.
 Coordination service is typically a very sophisticated component that has to be very reliable and make sure one and only one leader is elected.
+5. Random Leader Selection

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwOTUwNTQwOSw3ODQ4NjUxNzksLTUwOT
+eyJoaXN0b3J5IjpbMTY1MDA1NjI3NCw3ODQ4NjUxNzksLTUwOT
 k4MDcxMiwtMTEwMzkxNjk3MiwtMTYyNjg3NTk0MiwtMTE2Nzky
 NjQwMSwtNjEzMTk1OTExLC0xNDIzMTExNzEwLDQ4OTYzMDEyNi
 wtMTA3ODI2NzIzNCwtMTc2OTMzMDM1Nyw4NDk0NzM0ODEsLTEz